The Common Young Writers Program

 Level II: Advanced

-Students who have already completed a creative writing class or workshop may apply for Level II, a collaborative fiction workshop in which students share work and provide feedback to each other, under the supervision of experienced teachers.
+Students who have already completed a creative writing class or workshop may apply for Level II, a collaborative fiction workshop in which students share work and provide feedback to each other under the supervision of experienced teachers.
 Each student will submit a short story prior to the beginning of the course and will receive written and verbal feedback about this draft from their peers and instructors using the workshop format.
 Each student will also meet individually with their instructors to discuss their story and the feedback they received in their workshop.
 During class, students will learn and practice new writing techniques and discuss short stories that have been published in The Common.
 The program includes beyond-the-course exercises, a digital edition of the latest issue, and a print subscription to The Common.

+Level II is an intensive workshop for experienced writers, enabling students to noticeably develop their craft in a short period of time.
 Students should expect to spend 4-5 hours a day on their assignments, including meeting times.

 Click here for more detail about the Level II program and to view a sample schedule.